fruit-testbed/fruit-testbed.github.io/content/main.md

 This is in contrast to the existing centralised datacentre approach which occupies acres of land, cost millions of dollars; consumes megawatts of power and relies on a huge global network bandwidth.
 These trends are not sustainable and it is the emergence of low cost hardware such as the Raspberry Pi that will let us explore better solutions.
 **We envisage a testbed comprising tens of thousands of nodes, geographically distributed and capable of challenging remote off-grid scenarios**.

-In order to facilitate this **we introduce the concept of a micro-datacentre, a physically small, low power and low cost compute cluster that can be pushed to the edge of distributed networks, fundamentally changing the current model of the centralised datacentre**.
+In order to facilitate this, **we introduce the concept of a micro-datacentre, a physically small, low power and low cost compute cluster that can be pushed to the edge of distributed networks, fundamentally changing the current model of the centralised datacentre**.
 We have already built prototype micro-data centres at multiple sites, for example a mini-HPC cluster (Southampton University), a scale model cloud datacentre (Glasgow and Loughborough University ), and a decentralized sensing and communication platform for ultra-remote internet blackspots (Cambridge University).

 **This project is about connecting together our isolated micro-datacenters to produce a federated, geo-distributed testbed**.